My Must-Have Planner Supplies

 - Regular scissors.
 It’s a bit tedious, but it works.
 I like to listen to podcasts if I choose this method.

 - Gyro-Cutting Tool.
-I haven’t personally used this tool, but I’ve seen rave reviews on it in some facebook groups.
-It’s in my cart, so once I receive it, I’ll do a review on it.
-Plus I found an alternative one to try!
+I haven’t personally used this tool, but I’ve seen rave reviews on it in some Facebook groups.

 - Silhouette Cameo.
 I love my Silhouette.
 If your stickers don’t come with cut files (or you make your own), you can use the print and cut function to cut your stickers.
 If you want a Silhouette, but don’t want to pay as much, the Portrait is the same as the Cameo, but cuts 8.5″x11″ paper instead of 12″x12″.
 Another option is to choose an older device that works with the software or keep an eye out for deals.
 I waited until the price dropped on mine before making the purchase.